cyv-cg/ao3-dl/README.md

 - `https://archiveofourown.org/works/123456`
 - `123456		(interprets as https://archiveofourown.org/works/123456)`
 - `archiveofourown.org/series/123456`
+- `archiveofourown.org/user/abcdef`

 ## Usage

+Utility for downloading a work or series from archiveofourown.org.

-python ao3-dl.py [-h] [--export-as-html] url
+usage: ao3-dl.py [-h] [--pdf] [--epub] [--html] url

 ### positional arguments:
 <pre>
-	url				The URL of the work or series to download.
-Also accepts an ID and parses
-					it as a work.
+	url				The URL of the work/series to download.
+Also accepts an ID and parses it as a work.
 </pre>

 ### options:

 <pre>
-	--export-as-html		Will export the parsed work as raw html as well as a pdf.
+	--pdf			Will export the parsed work as a pdf.
+	--epub			Will export the parsed work as an epub.
+	--html			Will export the parsed work as raw html.
 </pre>